MusicMakerOwO/MicroBase/README.md

  - [License](#license)

 ## About
 Micro Base is a pre-built bot base for [Discord.js](https://github.com/discordjs/discord.js) that makes creating Discord bots easier.
-We provide all the essentials a bot needs (handlers, sharding, hot reload) so you can focus on the fun stuff.
+We provide all the essentials a bot needs (handlers, logging, hot reload) so you can focus on the fun stuff.
 We also provide a variety of features that make creating bots more fun and interactive, taking inspiration from react and developer advice.

 ## Our Goals
 Discord bot are in an ever changing landscape of standards and features, no two bots are the same and often most of your time is spent simply debugging broken code.
-Our goal is to provide a stable and feature rich base that you can build off of, setting you off on the right foot.
-Micro strives to make your life easier with a stable base that you can trust.
-Battle tested, active development, and plenty of features to stand out of the crowd, Micro is among the best for you.
+Our goal is to provide a stable and feature rich base that you can build off of, setting you off on the right foot with something you can trust - battle tested, active development, and plenty of features to stand out of the crowd - Micro is among the best for you.
 We make it a point to give the developer full control over what their bot does and how.

 ## Spotlight
 Check out some other great bases!